 Conclusion

 Dual federalism remains a foundational concept that continues to shape the organization of governmental power, even as the practical realities of governance push societies toward greater interdependence.
 Its strength lies in the protection of local self‑determination and the prevention of centralized overreach, while its weakness surfaces when complex, cross‑jurisdictional problems demand coordinated action.
 The future of this model will likely depend on how policymakers can preserve its core principles of separation and clarity while simultaneously fostering the collaborative mechanisms necessary to meet the demands of a rapidly changing world.
-By striking an adaptive balance between independence and cooperation, federations can harness the advantages of both dual and cooperative frameworks, ensuring that the system remains relevant, resilient, and responsive to the aspirations of their citizens.
+By striking an adaptive balance between independence and cooperation, federations can harness the advantages of both dual and cooperative frameworks, ensuring that the system remains relevant, resilient, and responsive to the aspirations of their citizens Worth keeping that in mind..